-Record the total cost for all chickens and turkeys purchased by the operation or transferred from one production phase of the operation to another production phase in 2006.
+Record the total cost for all chickens and turkeys purchased by the operation or transferred from one production phase of the operation to another production phase in 2009.
 Transfers are not a true purchase, but we need an estimate of the value of the poultry moving through the operation.

-Include poultry raised under contract only if the operation is considered to have purchased the birds.
+Include poultry raised under contract in the operator column only if the operation is considered to have purchased the birds.
 In most contract arrangements, the contractee does not purchase the birds.
 In this case, record the value of the poultry at the time it was placed on the operation as a contractor expense.

 The respondent should have settlement sheets from their contractor for each flock that list these expenses.
 Expenses are listed either as a total for each item or on a per pound basis.
 Total expense for the year is determined by the number of flocks or total pounds of birds raised.
-If the operator cannot provide a settlement sheet or report the expenses, find out how many birds the operation grew under contract in 2006, and explain with a note.
+If the operator cannot provide a settlement sheet or report the expenses, find out how many birds the operation grew under contract in 2009, and explain with a note.

-Item 4d - Other Livestock, Poultry, Fish, Bees, etc.
+Item 4d -Other Livestock, Poultry, Fish, Bees, etc.

-- (1) all sheep and lambs, other than for breeding stock. - (2) mules, goats, all horses and ponies, etc. - (3) ducks, geese, guineas, pigeons, etc. - (4) hatching eggs. - (5) bees purchased. - (6) rabbits, mink and other fur bearing animals. - (7) catfish or other fish raised commercially or used for home consumption. - (8) milk and eggs purchased to fulfill marketing agreements. - (9) dogs used to work livestock or as guard dogs for the operation. - (10) all other livestock or products not already included.
+- (1) all sheep and lambs, other than for breeding - mules, goats, all horses and ponies, etc. (2) - ducks, geese, guineas, pigeons, etc. (3) - hatching eggs.
+(4) - (5) bees purchased. - rabbits, mink and other fur bearing animals.
+(6) - catfish or other fish raised commercially or (7) for on-farm consumption. - milk and eggs purchased to fulfill marketing (8) - dogs used to work livestock or as guard dogs (9) - all other livestock or products not already included.
+(10)